wisc7/HDDBurnIn/README.md

  does a fio stress test

  Usage:
+please ensure fio is installed prior to running these scripts apt update apt install fio

  edit the runtime options in the script for the tests you want to run (recomend all true)

  then run the command: